Ghulam Mohammad Saroori

-Ghulam Mohammad Saroori, also known as G. M. Saroori, is an Indian politician and the former legislator of Jammu and Kashmir Legislative Assembly, who represented Inderwal constituency of Kishtwar district from 2002 to 2018 until the coalition government was ended in the state of Jammu and Kashmir.
+Ghulam Mohammad Saroori, also known as G. M. Saroori, is an Indian politician and a former legislator of the Jammu and Kashmir Legislative Assembly, who represented the Inderwal constituency of Kishtwar district from 2002 to 2018 until the coalition government was ended in the state of Jammu and Kashmir.

-Saroori was affiliated with Indian National Congress until August 2022 and had also served as its vice-president.
-In 2008, he was appointed as a Minister of State for Tourism, Forest, School Education, Social Welfare and Consumer Affairs & Public Distribution.
-He also served as the Minister for Mechanical Engineering and Roads & Buildings from 2009—2010.
+Saroori was affiliated with the Indian National Congress until August 2022, during which he also served as its vice-president.
+He later briefly joined the Democratic Azad Party following its formation in September 2022, but rejoined the Congress on 28 June 2025.
+In 2008, he was appointed a Minister of State for Tourism, Forest, School Education, Social Welfare and Consumer Affairs & Public Distribution, and later served as the Minister for Mechanical Engineering and Roads & Buildings from 2009 to 2010.

 Early life

 Ghulam Mohammad Saroori was born to Saidullah Saroori, who served as the sarpanch of the Sarthal panchayat for 32 years.
 He worked for the Consumer Affairs and Public Distribution Department for two months before becoming a businessman alongside his father.
-He and his family migrated to Kishtwar in 1992—1993 due to the militancy in the region.
-He fathered one daughter and one son, named Huma Tabassum and Muneeb Ahmed respectively.
+He and his family migrated to Kishtwar between 1992 and 1993 due to the militancy in the region.
+He fathered three daughters and two sons..